2 Park Avenue: Development

 Mandel bought the old Park Avenue Hotel in May 1925, with plans to build 2 Park Avenue, a 35-story office building, on the site.
 He immediately started planning for the new development, even though the hotel continued to operate under a lease that did not expire until 1927.
 Mandel wanted to connect 1 and 2 Park Avenue via an underpass that also provided access to the subway.
 The Park Avenue Hotel site was sold again in April 1926, this time to Abe N. Adelson, who formed the Two Park Avenue Corporation to develop the building.
 That September, the Park Avenue Hotel closed and all its furnishings were sold off.
+The hotel was demolished the same year.

 Ely Jacques Kahn was hired to develop alternative plans for an industrial building or an office building, since the owners did not know what to develop on the site.
 Kahn's firm Buchman and Kahn created four separate sketches of the building in four months.
 The first sketch, scheme A, called for a base with multiple setbacks and a central tower with a pyramidal roof.
 Scheme B was a variation of scheme A with diagonal corners and without a pyramidal roof.
 Schemes C and D also depicted a central tower above a base with multiple setbacks, but the setbacks in scheme D were simpler than those in scheme C. The final plans called for a much simpler massing without a tower.
 Buchman and Kahn filed plans for a building at 2 Park Avenue, to cost $4 million, in October 1926.
 The structure was to be designed in the Art Deco style, making it one of the first office buildings in Manhattan to be designed in that style.
 To maximize usable space, Kahn designed the structure as a nearly square block with large floor areas and a light court in the rear.